-May I add, as Pablo grew, while I truly love our button-based cloth diapers, it’s much harder to keep him in place while changing, and to be honest, that’s when I’ve truly become a fan of pull-up diapers!
+May I add, as my son grew, while I truly love our button-based cloth diapers, it’s much harder to keep him in place while changing, and to be honest, that’s when I’ve truly become a fan of pull-up diapers!

 With pull-up diapers, I can change him while standing, and he gets to practice pulling down his diaper (a precursor for actually using the toilet).
 I also try my best to look for bottoms with drawstrings that he can practice pulling down, instead of button-based shorts/pants.

 We’ve never used knee-pads, because knees are also essential in learning their movements.
 We’ve also done without mittens and swaddles except for probably our son’s first few days on Earth, and we only use pants and socks when truly needed.
 Otherwise, he is always in a comfortable shirt and shorts (thankfully, we live in a tropical country so no need for winter gear), onesies, or just diapers!